4th ISA Council of National Associations Conference

-The Fourth ISA Conference of the Council of National Associations will be held in Taipei, Taiwan, May 8-11, 2017.
-The theme will be “Sociologies in Dialogue”.
-Each National Association that is a regular collective member of the ISA is expected to send a representative who is the author or co-author of a paper connected in some way to the theme.
+The Fourth ISA Conference of the Council of National Associations was held in Taipei, Taiwan, May 8-11, 2017.
+The theme was “Sociologies in Dialogue”.
+Each National Association that is a regular collective member of the ISA was expected to send a representative who is the author or co-author of a paper connected in some way to the theme.

-It will stress the importance of locality, translatability and social embeddedness of knowledge production and has a more democratic global recognition beyond the dominant West.
-It will tackle broad theoretical/methodological issues that delve through empirical case studies into local knowledge to identify novel strands in theory and methodology with their future epistemic prospects and/or limitations.
+It stressed the importance of locality, translatability and social embeddedness of knowledge production and had a more democratic global recognition beyond the dominant West.
+It tackled broad theoretical/methodological issues that delve through empirical case studies into local knowledge to identify novel strands in theory and methodology with their future epistemic prospects and/or limitations.

-While this conference highlights the power structure in knowledge production, it does not consider the relation between the centre and the periphery as one simply of one-way domination.
-We thus encourage discussing of other approaches that may revolve around concepts such as multicultural sociology, postcolonial global sociology, cosmopolitanism, and multiple modernities.
+While this conference highlighted the power structure in knowledge production, it did not consider the relation between the centre and the periphery as one simply of one-way domination.
+We thus encouraged discussing of other approaches that may revolve around concepts such as multicultural sociology, postcolonial global sociology, cosmopolitanism, and multiple modernities.

-The conference will also include a focus on internationalization of social science vs its local relevance.
-With many problems become global, international collaborations become a very important activity in sociological production.
+The conference also included a focus on internationalization of social science vs its local relevance.
+With many problems becoming global, international collaborations become a very important activity in sociological production.
 Two processes apparently build local engines of globalization.